harphub/oper-harp-verif/ACCORD_VS_202406/README.md

 **Topics of VS**

-Generalizing spatial verifications: improving R scripting; use of reticulate package to interface R with Python; testing 'panelification' tool
+Generalising spatial verifications: improving R scripting; use of reticulate package to interface R with Python; testing 'panelification' tool

 **Data used for spatial verification**